accetone/ng-pagination/README.md

 Pagination directive for angular (1.x.x).

 **Our key features**
-- nice UI with fixed count of active elements, so your pagination never broke the design if you have a large amount of pages; you can try this feature on [demo page](http://accetone.github.io/ng-pagination-demo)
+- nice UI with fixed count of elements, so your pagination never broke the design if you have a large amount of pages; you can try this feature on [demo page](http://accetone.github.io/ng-pagination-demo)
 - saving current page to url query and use this on reload
+- css free - you can stylize directive as you want
+- separators and navigation arrows
 - lightweight, only 2.42 KB (this is cool, right? ;))
 - that's all folks!